confluentinc/ksql/design-proposals/klip-template.md

 without saying that most classes should have unit tests._

 ## LOEs and Delivery Milestones

+_Large features should be built such that incremental value can be delivered along the way.
+For the feature you are building, outline the delivery milestones which result in concrete user facing value.
+If some milestones have dependencies on other ongoing work or planned changes, call that out here and include any relevant links for those dependencies._

+_Small features--say those which can complete in two or three weeks--may have only one delivery milestone._

-_Break the work down into more granular tasks.
+_Additionally, for each milestone, try to break the work down into more granular tasks.
 Make sure to include tasks for testing, documentation, etc., in addition to the core development tasks.
-Each task should be scoped to at most 1 person-week, where a person-week includes buffer time for things like code reviews, design reviews, interviews, etc.._
+Ideally, tasks should be scoped such that each task is at most 1 person-week, where a person-week is calendar time and accounts for time not spent actually developing the proposed feature._

-_Also describe the delivery milestones, preferably in terms of the task break down above.
-Each milestone should be defined in terms of the user facing value it delivers.
-If some milestones have dependencies on other ongoing work or planned changes, call that out here and include any relevant links for those dependencies._
+_Breaking a feature into milestones and tasks need not be done when first proposing a KLIP, since the scope, functionality, and design may change through the discussion.
+However, these breakdowns would ideally be provided as the KLIP is getting finalized and before execution begins._

 ## Documentation Updates